OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 3. Verify the search and details features work.
   1. Press F5 to begin debugging.
-  2. Sign in with your Office 365 account and click the **People** link on the top of the home page.
+  2. Sign in with your Office 365 account and click the **People** link at the top of the page.
-  3. Click **RelatedPeople** for a user and verify the related contacts are shown.
+  3. Click **Related People** for a user and verify the related contacts are shown.

 ***
 Congratulations, dedicated quick start developer!
 In this exercise, you have created an application that uses the Microsoft Graph People API.
 This quick start ends here.
 But don't stop here - there's plenty more to explore with the Microsoft Graph.